Memorial Hospital Carthage Ratings & Violations

 - 4656 Patients – The total number of emergency department visits during 2015, including 17 inpatient visits from patients who required emergency services while receiving care in the hospital.

-If your loved one has been injured or died prematurely while residing at Memorial Hospital, call the Rosenfeld Injury Lawyers law firm now.
+If your loved one has been injured or died prematurely while residing at Memorial Hospital, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our Carthage personal injury attorneys have represented clients who have been harmed, injured or died prematurely through medical malpractice by medical center health providers.

 Let our legal team handle every aspect of your medical malpractice compensation case including filing all the necessary paperwork and documentation in the appropriate court.
 In Hancock County, the courthouse contact information is: